-With a hybrid mainframe modernization approach, businesses can address legacy challenges while retaining the beneficial aspects of mainframe operations.
-Here, Murali Inuguru, Associate Director at Cognizant in the Cloud & Infrastructure Practice, shares his experiences from several projects.
+Many Nordic companies still rely on mainframes to provide core value to the business.
+While the computing power surely is reliable, it also has its weaker sides.
+With a hybrid mainframe modernization approach, businesses can address these legacy challenges while retaining the beneficial aspects of mainframe operations.
+Here, Mattias Minati, Associate Director at Cognizant Nordics, shares his experiences.

 “I predict that the last mainframe will be unplugged on March 15, 1996.”
 This forecast, made by former InfoWorld editor in chief Stewart Alsop in 1991, proves more highly exaggerated with each passing year.
 Mainframes continue to run inside many of the world’s largest companies, including banks, retailers, insurance companies and airlines, supporting their daily transactions.

 As they prepare their technology infrastructure to participate more fully in the digital economy, these organizations realize it’s often better to retain what’s already working for them by integrating and modernizing their mainframes to meet changing business requirements – not just get rid of them.
 Using a “mainframe-inclusive modernization strategy,” these organizations can make their current operations as efficient and cost-effective as possible while investing in digital innovation.

 Mainframe modernization doesn’t mean continuing to run big iron systems in their current state.
 Three factors make doing so prohibitive:

 - Cost of maintenance: The costs associated with monthly license charges and monitoring and database tools are increasing 4% to 10% annually, putting a huge burden on organizations.